Swyft raises $17.5 million to bring same-day delivery to all the retailers that aren’t Amazon – TechCrunch

 To date, major players in both shipping and retail have dominated this space, thanks in large part to their ability to deliver quickly.
 Swyft is looking to amass an army, for lack of a better term, comprised of all of the smaller players, including mom and pop retailers and vendors as well as smaller, regional carriers.
 Banded together through software, these carriers and retailers can match the scale and influence of the behemoths without spending a fortune.

-Swyft was cofounded by Aadil Kazmi (CEO), Zeeshan Hamid (Head of Engineering), and Maraz Rahman (Head of Sales).
+Swyft was co-founded by Aadil Kazmi (CEO), Zeeshan Hamid (head of Engineering) and Maraz Rahman (head of Sales).
 Kazmi and Hamid both spent their careers at Amazon, working on data and last-mile operations for the behemoth.
 Rahman was an early employee at a YC-backed proptech startup.

 The trio started asking themselves early last year why retailers weren’t able to offer same-day delivery and chose to tackle the gap they discovered.